ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 * 4GB memory (CONUS 25km domain)

-* Fortran compiler with full Fortran 2008 standard support
-* Fortran compiler with support for Fortran 2003
+* Fortran compiler released since 2018

    * gfortran v9+ or ifort v18+ are the only ones tested, but others may work.

-..
-   COMMENT: Which one is it?!

 * C and C++ compilers compatible with the Fortran compiler